LS4GAN/uvcgan/README.md

 You can specify GPUs that `pytorch` will use with the help of the `CUDA_VISIBLE_DEVICES` environment variable.
-This variable can be set to a list of comma separated GPU indices.
-When it is set, `pytorch` will only use GPUs which IDs are in the `CUDA_VISIBLE_DEVICES`.
+This variable can be set to a list of comma-separated GPU indices.
+When it is set, `pytorch` will only use GPUs whose IDs are in the `CUDA_VISIBLE_DEVICES`.

 # Contributing

 All contributions are welcome.
-To ensure code consistency among diverse set of collaborators, `uvcgan` uses `pylint` linter that automatically identifies common code issues and ensures uniform code style.
+To ensure code consistency among a diverse set of collaborators, `uvcgan` uses `pylint` linter that automatically identifies common code issues and ensures uniform code style.

-If your are submitting code changes, please run `pylint` tool over your code and verify that there are no issues.
+If you are submitting code changes, please run the `pylint` tool over your code and verify that there are no issues.

 # LICENSE